neutrons/Shiver/README.md

 pre-commit install
 ```

+---

+*CI*

 The repository runs automated tests on branches during Pull-Requests and on the main ones: next, main and qa.
- *CI.
 The jobs are described in .github/workflows/actions.yml:
   * Tests.
 It includes pytest, pre-commit and code coverage tools - `tests`

   * Conda build.
 A new conda package is built and uploaded to Anaconda, depending upon git tags and authorized branches - `conda-build`

   * Trigger deploy.
-Given that the two above jobs were successful, deployment is triggered.
+Given that the two above jobs were successful, deployment is triggered. - `trigger-deploy`
- *pages build and deployment - `trigger-deploy`

 ---
-**NOTE**
+*Documentation Updates*

 When adding new views, presenters and methods.
 Please navigate to docs/source/repo_doc.rst.
 Add the new feature under the appropriate section following the given template: